You-Gao/Blog/mainpages/quotes.md

 ### october

 > "Everything we hear is an opinion, not a fact.
 Everything we see is a perspective, not the truth."

+### november

+> "Do nothing, say nothing, and be nothing, and you'll never be criticized."